ksprojects/zkcopy/README.md

     -DremoveDeprecatedNodes=true
 ```

-* `source` - set source cluster address and root node to be copied;
+* `source` - set source cluster address and root node to be copied
 * `destination` - set target cluster address and root node location where to
-  copy data;
+  copy data
 * `threads` - specify number of parallel workers to copy data.
 If latency if
-  high, then increasing this value might significantly improve copying speed.
+  high, then increasing this value might significantly improve copying speed
 * `DremoveDeprecatedNodes` - set it to `true` for removing nodes that are
-  present on `target` but missing on `source`;
+  present on `target` but missing on `source`